sophos/PS.Machine_Health/README.md

 Alerts have also been added to the report
 The config file allows other data to be added to the report as required

+v2025.11.2
+Fixed an issue introdcuced in v2025.11.1 where the Windows OS was incorrectly formatted

 v2025.11.1
 Re-ordered the services.
 The modern services come first Fix an issue when the Linux name was not returned